bmeurant/technical-docs/software-architecture/design-patterns/gof.md

     * **Grammar Representation**: Each rule in the grammar is represented by a class.
     * **Interpretation Engine**: The pattern provides a way to interpret sentences of the language.
     * **Composite Structure**: The syntax tree is often a composite structure.
 * **Applicability**: When there is a language to interpret and you can represent sentences in the language as abstract syntax trees.
-Good for simple grammars, such as SQL parsing or communication protocols.
+Good for simple grammars, such as [[rdbms|SQL]] parsing or communication protocols.
 * **Limitations and Challenges**: Can be complex to implement.
 For complex grammars, the class hierarchy can become large and unmanageable.
 Other tools like parser generators (e.g., ANTLR) are often a better choice.

 #### **Iterator**